Ayankoley306/C/PROJECT/Unit Converter/README.md

-# Recursive Math Tool in C
+# Unit converter in C

-This project is a simple math tools written in C.<br>
+This project is a simple Unit converter written in C.<br>
-It allows users to perform various mathamatical operations in math like Factorial, Power, Fibonacci, Sum Of Digits, Even or Odd.
-Simple menu-driven interface.
+It allows users to convert units of temperature, weight, length.
+User can select units and convert.

 ---
 ## 📂 Features

- - Preform various mathamatical operations:

- - Factorial

- - Power
+ - Converts units of different values.

- - Fibonacci
+ - Temperature

- - Sum Of Digits
+ - Weigth

- - Even or Odd
+ - Lenght

  - Simple menu-driven interface.